mglaus2/startup/README.md

 - **DB/Login** - Stores users, game instances, and game history.
 Register and login users.
 Credentials securely stored in database.
 Can't play unless authenticated.
 - **WebSocket** - Connection between players, real-time grid updates, and turn switching.
 - **React** - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.
+- **HTML** - Four HTML Pages that represent logining in, creating/joining a game, playing the game, and the users personal leaderboard.
+- **Links** -